Dooders/Dooders/docs/Dooder.md

 ## Environment and Energy

 The [Environment](Environment.md) model is responsible for managing any object that has a spatial component like a Dooder or Energy object.
+These objects move to different locations within a grid and interact with each other.

 [Energy](Energy.md) is the primary resource a Dooder has to interact in the environment.
 Every action will have a cost and energy will be allocated to the environment every cycle.